gugulet-hu/qself-docs/docs/spread-ai/index.md

 Notes:
 Questions for SME:
 - What are restrictions with running the application locally?
-- What are the limitations of the application genreally?
+- What are the limitations of the application generally?
 Number of queries, apps, etc
 - What are the security measures that need to be followed?
 --->